turgu1/installing-ha/README.md

    # passwd -l root
    ```

-5. Optional: Secure SSH authentication ONLY IF YOU COPIED YOUR RSA CREDENTIALS AT STEP 2:
+5. **Optional**: Secure SSH authentication ONLY IF YOU COPIED YOUR RSA CREDENTIALS AT STEP 2:

     ```
     # cd /etc/ssh